eecs582-andlars-hasinha-hejohns/fuse-stackfs/README.md

 However, we need customized versions of all of these components.
-See `Using Customized Libfuse` below for instructions on how to get our customized versions. *You don't need to install any of the libfuse functionality via apt, we will use customized versions of libfuse instead.*
+See `Using Customized Libfuse` below for instructions on how to get our customized versions. *You don't need to install any of the libfuse functionality via apt, we will use a customized version of libfuse, and all the associated tools, instead.*

 Note:
 Even though Libfuse, Fuse3, and Libfuse3-dev all come as separate installs